VetrovDenis/contacts-spa/README.md

-Front-end part should be developed as SPA with ES6, React and Redux.
+Front-end part is developed as SPA with ES6, React and Redux.

-Back-end API should be mocked. (json-server)
+Back-end API is mocked. (json-server)